 Most likely, given David's expertise, your answers will be centred on postproduction, but could also include reference to a range of related photographic skills.
 We will also examine your existing technical and creative skills, and how these can be integrated with the skills you are aiming to develop.

-Our interaction during the mentoring programme – instruction, discussion and critique – will be through regular weekly (sometimes fortnightly) meetings of an hour or so, using software that will allow us to talk, screen share and make collaborative changes to images.
+Our interaction during the mentoring programme – instruction, discussion and critique – will be through regular weekly or fortnightly meetings of an hour or so, using software that will allow us to talk, screen share and make collaborative changes to images.
 Each session is recorded and so you will have a unique personal programme you can refer to whenever you need.
 If appropriate you will also receive detailed written responses to your assignment notes, and we’ll keep in touch through email and social media.

 You can sign up for our mentoring programme for three months (13 sessions), six months (26 sessions) or a year (52 sessions).
 There are two reasons for an extended period of study.